MrFunBarn/Bell_CSCI2270_FInalProject/README.md

 # QuantumSpins Overview

-QuantumSpins is uses small weighted graphs to make a simple model of an electrons spin.
+QuantumSpins uses small weighted graphs to make a simple model of an electrons spin.
 An electron orbiting an atom can have only be measured to have a spin of up or down but, until it's measured, it may have a spin of up and down at the same time.
 QuantumSpins captures the behaviour with a 2 verticy graph (2x2 matrix).
+The weights in the graph come from the probability that the electron will be found in spin up or spin down.
+It's basicialy how much spin up is in the electron or how much spin down is in the electron.
+The a lab the weights for the graph would be found by setting up a bunch of electrons in the same state and making measurements of spin on each of them.
+That would give some number of spin ups and spin downs and the probablilty of spin up would be ( number of spin up electrons ) / ( total number of electrons ).

 ## Installation/Compilation